mwlpeeters/material-jekyll-theme/_posts/2016-10-01-Building-A-Visual-Studio-Extension.markdown

 - Visual Studio 2015 with the ''Visual Studio Extensibility Tools''

-...
 This SDK is available in all Visual Studio editions except Express and since Visual Studio 2015 it can only be installed during the installation of Visual Studio itself.

-...![alt text][vs-setup]{: .small}
+![alt text][vs-setup]{: .small}

 > Already installed Visual Studio?
 Well you can alter it from the Apps & Features page in the Configuration Panel.